Bombardier (film): Plot

-In 1941, at a staff meeting in Washington, D.C., two officers of the U.S. Army Air Corps (and old friends) debate the importance of bombardiers.
+Officers of the U.S. Army Air Corps debate the importance of bombardiers at a staff meeting in Washington, D.C., in 1941.
 Major "Chick" Davis argues that a bombardier, using the top secret American bombsight will be the "spearhead of our striking force."
-Capt.
-"Buck" Oliver argues that new pilots are the priority.
+Captain "Buck" Oliver argues that new pilots are the priority.
 Davis challenges Oliver to a "bombing duel" to test their respective points of view.
 Oliver, using a dive bomber, misses the stationary target, while Davis, bombing from 20,000 feet in a Boeing B-17 Flying Fortress, hits his target with his first bomb.

-As the first class nears graduation at the new bombardier training school, Davis arrives with M/Sgt.
-Archie Dixon to take command.
-Davis is discomfited by the presence of so many civilian women clerks, including Burton "Burt" Hughes, the daughter of a respected Air Corps general and now a secretary.
-Davis is brusque with Burt and she observes he could use some training in manners.

-Oliver arrives with the next cadet class, including Tom Hughes, Burt's brother.
-Davis is mildly disturbed to learn that Oliver and Burt have a romantic history.
-Davis attempts to make up with Burt.
+As the first class nears graduation at a new bombardier training school, Davis arrives with Master Sergeant Archie Dixon to take command.
+Davis is discomfited by the presence of so many civilian women administrators, including Burton "Burt" Hughes, the daughter of a respected Air Corps general and now a secretary.
+The next cadet class arrives, including Oliver and Burt's brother Tom.
+Davis learns that Oliver and Burt have a romantic history and apologizes for his initial rudeness to her.

 Preflight ground school reveals many shortcomings: Tom Hughes has trouble with fear-induced air sickness, Joe Connors with commitment issues, and "Chito" Rafferty with the lack of women on the base.

-Connors tells Davis that a spy wants to buy information from him about the secret bombsight, and helps Davis lure the spy into a trap where he is arrested.
-When a bomber develops mechanical problems and the crew is ordered to bail out, Tom Hughes panics and refuses to jump.
-His friend (and another suitor of Burt Hughes), Cadet Jim Carter, crash-lands the aircraft, claiming that he is the one who panicked, but Hughes confesses afterward.
-Facing an elimination board, he successfully persuades Davis and receives a second chance.
+Connors tells Davis that a spy wants to buy information from him about the secret bombsight, and they lure the spy into a trap where he is arrested.
+When a bomber crew must bail out from a plane with mechanical problems, Tom panics and refuses to jump.
+His friend, another suitor of Burt's, Cadet Jim Carter, crash-lands the aircraft, and claims he was the one who panicked.
+Hughes confesses afterward but successfully persuades Davis to give him a second chance.